spatie/geocoder/README.md

 */
 ```

-You can get result using place_id
+You can get the results of a `placeId` using `getCoordinatesForPlaceId`:

 ```php
 $geocoder